 - Next, click on Remove for extensions you want to delete.

 If Google Chrome is not loading pages properly, the issue might be your extensions.
 Hence, you have to either disable or remove the problematic extensions.

 6. Disable hardware acceleration

-- In the Google Chrome window, navigate to ┇ > Settings > Advanced > Use hardware acceleration when available.
+- Toggle off the button next to the Use hardware acceleration when available.

 7. Reinstall Google Chrome

-To ensure that Google Chrome is completely removed, you should use uninstaller software such as IOBit Uninstaller to remove any leftover Chrome files or registry entries.
+To ensure that Google Chrome is completely removed, you should use uninstaller software to remove any leftover Chrome files or registry entries.

-There you go, these are just some of the solutions that might help you if Google Chrome isn’t opening pages properly.
+There you go; these are some solutions that might help you if Google Chrome isn’t opening pages properly.
 Feel free to try all our solutions and let us know which one worked for you.